ChrisEarlAmar/cea-hbw/README.md

 ## Upcoming Features

-We plan to deliver the following features in future updates:
+I plan to deliver the following features in future updates:

 1. **User Registration and Login (Customer)**: Allow customers to register and log in to their accounts.